Config

 Default location by OS:

-• macOS: ~/Library/Application Support/pinchtab/config.json
+• macOS: ~/.pinchtab/config.json

-• Linux: ~/.config/pinchtab/config.json or $XDG_CONFIG_HOME/pinchtab/config.json
+• Linux: ~/.pinchtab/config.json

 • Windows: %APPDATA%\pinchtab\config.json

-Override the read path with:
+Override the config path with:

 terminal